remware/SudokuApp/README.md

 # SudokuApp
 Desktop app for solving provided sudoku games

-The Model, a sudoku problem data
+The Model represents a sudoku problem from "real" world:
 - containing name
 - number of filled cells per row
 - level of complexity